MUSE: A Look Back at Dr. FAVIER’s Project: “Learning Anatomy and Surgery Through Simulation and 3D Printing”

 A project made possible by MUSE

 As the winner of the project, Dr. FAVIER received a €10,000 grant from MUSE.
-This grant was used to advance his project on surgical simulators.
+The grant was used to advance his surgical simulator project.
 Specifically, it was used to:

 • Compensation for a Master’s 2 intern in computer science for research and algorithm development to implement the simulation.